 So I’m building Net Focus Media with the intention of having it structured much like an agency.
 We’re choosing businesses that we think lend themselves to automation or simplification on the operational side, to where we either win or lose based on the marketing.
 As a marketer, that’s the bet I want to make.

-In addition to our services, check out our current projects to learn more about the businesses we have up and running (or close to it).
-As they mature, we’ll either spin these businesses off on their own, or sell them.
+So the plan is to launch several different businesses or brands under the NFM umbrella.
+As they mature, we’ll either spin these brands or businesses off on their own, or sell them.
+We may acquire some too.
 In regards to that last note about selling them, I learned when selling Ephricon that it’s tough to part ways with the team you’ve built.
 That’s a huge asset and not to be underestimated.
 The plan with Net Focus Media is to create a wonderful, skilled and passionate team that can create businesses that can be run irregardless of them.
 Thus, we can sell one of our businesses but not the team who built it.
 We’ll then shift gears and do it again.
 My goal is to have 3-5 small businesses in various stages of startup or early growth at any one time.

 - MBA, Marketing – Loyola College in Maryland (summa cum laude)